 PDE-5 inhibitors: If you are taking a PDE-5 inhibitor (e.g., sildenafil, tadalafil, or vardenafil) while taking this medication, you may be at risk for low blood pressure.
 Talk to your doctor.

-Pregnancy: There are no studies on the effect of using this medication during pregnancy.
+Pregnancy: Doxazosin crosses the placenta and may affect the developing baby if it is taken by the mother while she is pregnant.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Children: The safety and effectiveness of using this medication have not been established for children.
 It is not recommended for use by children.

 Seniors: Seniors may experience excessive lowering of blood pressure or dizziness when they take doxazosin.
 Talk to your doctor if you have any concerns.